Sirova 1mg Tablet

 lactation

-Sirova 1mg Tablet may be taken with or without food, but it is better to take it at a fixed time.
+Sirova 1mg Tablet may be taken with or without food.

 None